 A Business Contract Hire permits you to purchase a car for a definite period and then return it at the end of the agreed period.
 As a small business owner, you will end up paying smaller monthly payments but the car will never be yours.
-The monthly payments are calculated taking the total miles covered, total period of lease, and the total deposit given into account.
+The monthly payments are calculated taking the total miles covered, the total period of the lease, and the total deposit is given into account.

 Business Contract Purchase

-A Business Contract Purchase works like a Business Contract Hire where you give the car back after the agreed period but with this lease you can make a balloon payment and keep the car as your own.
+A Business Contract Purchase works like a Business Contract Hire where you give the car back after the agreed period but with this lease, you can make a balloon payment and keep the car as your own.